13 Productivity Tips for Working at Home from a Virtual Company

 Personally, I prefer an office to stay focused, but I have found that a few small adjustments go a long way in making working at home work for me.
 Here are my biggest productivity tips.

 1) Get a Dedicated Work Space – I’m guilty of parking myself in-front on the couch for the day, but I’ve found my productivity is dramatically better when I have a dedicated workspace.
 Find a work space that is separate from your “lounging” or “relaxing” space to maintain focus.
 A day or two working from the couch might feel great, but if you are working from home more often it will probably become challenging.
+Also, it can be very frustrating if the machine you are working with does not feel very responsive.
+It may sound odd, but a laptop that can handle more than your usual work can make things easier.
+So better see on GuruVerdict the options you have for upgrade.

 2) Maintain Regular(ish) Hours – Something I struggle with when working from home is working too much.
 I find it challenging to pull away and can easily work 12+ hours with few breaks.
 I try to maintain a regular schedule (8:30 – 5:30) to keep my work and personal time separate.
+One huge thing to help ease this is to get a good sleeping habit and stick with it.
+Avoid taking naps during the day with the help of coffee or ‘s smart pills for wakefulness and concentration.

 3) Reclaim Your Commute Time – One of the biggest benefits of working from home for me is that I don’t have to get dressed, do makeup and get to an office, I probably save about 1.5 hours a day from this.
 I use my commute time strategically to take a walk or exercise.